madduck/tptools/README.md

 Forthwith, the generated file (`sensible.sqlite` in this case) can be used instead of the TP file as argument to the `tp` subcommand.

+## Known Problems

+### BYEs in Group Draws

+There seems to be no way to identify a match with a BYE in the database, and make this match's status be `NOTPLAYED`.
+Instead, the status will be `PENDING`, and one has to rely the fact that the match won't have a time and/or court assigned, and so hopefully won't show up in the matches feeds.

 ## TODO

 In addition to various comments including the word "TODO" in the code, there are